-The purpose of this policy is to put into place effective management systems and arrangements to support children and young people with medical needs in we and to provide clear guidance for staff and parents on the administration of medicines.
+The purpose of this policy is to put into place effective management systems and arrangements to support children and young people with medical needs in our school and to provide clear guidance for staff and foster parent on the administration of medicines.
 This policy statement must be considered in conjunction with other relevant policies, for example Health and Safety.